Stop Wasting Ad Dollars on Junk Leads — Fix It with QLA

 Let’s break down why conversions matter, how most marketers get them wrong, and how using a tool like QLA (Qualified Lead Accelerator) can transform your outcomes.

-What Exactly Are Conversion Events — And Why Should You Care?
+What Are Conversion Events and Why Do They Matter?

 Too often, marketers focus strictly on metrics like spend or reach, but overlook conversion events themselves.
 Yet, your campaigns are only as effective as the conversions you track.